Executive Committee

 - Liaison with the Scottish Planning Enforcement Officers Forum.

-- Continued engagement with the Scottish Government on the roll out of Permitted Development Rights.
+- Continued engagement with the Scottish Government on the roll out of Permitted Development Rights and other legislation and consultations as appropriate.

 Climate Change, Energy & Resources